 While there are a plethora of keyboard shortcuts available to use in Windows 11, you may come across an issue that prevents you from using them.

 There can be several reasons behind the Windows 11 keyboard shortcuts not working problem.
 However, below are some quick solutions that could help you fix the issue on your end.

 - Run keyboard troubleshooter

 - Turn of Sticky Keys

-- Update keyboard drivers: As always advised keeping all of your PC drivers up to date ensures that you have access to all the latest features and fixes that come along with them.
-For example, a bug could be conflicting with the Windows OS, which you can quickly fix by updating your drivers.
+- Update keyboard drivers: As always advised, keeping all of your PC drivers up to date ensures that you have access to all the latest features and fixes that come along with them.
+For example, a bug could conflict with the Windows OS, which you can quickly fix by updating your drivers.

 That’s all from this guide.
 Let us know in the comments below which keyboard shortcuts are the ones that you make use of every day or commonly use.